cozodb/cozo/README.md

 > A database is _embedded_ if it runs in the same process as your main program.
 This is in contradistinction to _client-server_ databases, where your program connects to a database server (maybe running on a separate machine) via a client library.
-Embedded databases generally require no setup and can be used in far more environments.
+Embedded databases generally require no setup and can be used in a much wider range of environments.
 >
 > We say Cozo is _embeddable_ instead of _embedded_ since you can also use it in client-server mode, which can make better use of server resources and allow much more concurrency than